algolia/docsearch/README.md

 ```

 We already bind the autocomplete:selected event inside the docsearch.
-If you want to replace the default behavior you can pass the handleSelected option
+If you want to replace the default behavior you can pass the `handleSelected` option.

 ```javascript
 var search = docsearch({